ashokpatidar/shopping-cart-app-IR/README.md

 Bonus options:
 * Save the cart in a server side session.
-Not Done
+Not Done (at client side localstorage added)
 * Make the cart interactive from the header, clicking on it could display a popover with a summary of the contents.Not Done
 * Add authentication to the api.
 Not Done